doloadama/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-pwd Print the name of the current working directory
+ls List information about the files (the current directory by default)